amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-02-010._TTH_.png)

-10. You will be asked to set up your Identity and Access Management or “IAM” role if you have not done so.
+10. You will be asked to set up an Identity and Access Management or “IAM” role if you have not done so.
 AWS Identity and Access Management (IAM) enables you to securely control access to AWS services and resources for your users.
 Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
+The IAM role will give your lambda function permission to use other AWS Services at runtime, such as Cloudwatch Logs, the AWS logs collection and storage service.
 In the Role Summary section, select "Create a new IAM Role" from the IAM Role dropdown menu.
 The Role Name and policy document will automatically populate.

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-02-012._TTH_.png)